Dubai Digital Nomad Visa (Virtual Working Program UAE) — 2026 Update

 Proof of Employment or Business Ownership

-You must prove that your work is based outside the UAE:
+You must demonstrate that your work is based outside the UAE:

-• Business owners/freelancers: Submit proof of business ownership (like a business license) and a description of your services or clients.
+• Business owners/freelancers (international clients only): Submit proof of business ownership (such as a business license registered abroad) and documentation of your services or client base.

-How to Apply for the Dubai Digital Nomad Visa – Step-by-Step Instructions
+How to Apply for the Dubai Digital Nomad Visa (Step-by-Step Guide)

-Applying for Dubai’s Virtual Working Program is a fairly straightforward process, and you can do most of it online.
-Here's a step-by-step guide to walk you through it:
+Applying for Dubai’s Virtual Working Programme is a straightforward process, and most of it can be completed online.
+Here’s a step-by-step breakdown:

 Step 1: Gather Your Documents